geekygirlsarah/personal-readme/README.md

 - I am fine working solo or pair programming
 - I am more than happy to jump on calls with others to help think through problems or "writers" (developers?) block
-- If I'm deep in thought and you interrupt, that's ok, but let me finish dumping my thoughts to a point I know where to resume so I can pay better attention to your needs.
+- If I'm deep in thought and you interrupt, that's ok, but let me finish dumping my thoughts to a point I know where to resume so I can pay better attention to you.
 - If I'm regularly interrupted, I may just block off time on the calendar dedicated to work.

+### Management style

+- I'm newer to management, so I'm still learning a lot!
+But from the [different styles](https://www.forbes.com/advisor/business/management-styles/) I've been reading about, I think I fall mostly on servant leadership with some democratic.
+However, if you find you need/want a different style in how we work together, let me know what you need and I can help pivot to what works for you!
+- For things I value in management, I wrote a blog post a few years ago about important things I learned about management as a developer.
+[You can read that here!](https://geekygirlsarah.com/2021/06/22/the-most-important-things-ive-learned-about-software-management/)

 ### Communication

-- I am fine communicating over email, Slack/Teams, chat, Meet/Zoom, or other methods
+- I am happy to communicating over email, Slack/Teams, chat, Meet/Zoom, or other methods
 - I probably will respond to Slack/Teams the fastest
-- If there's a hole in my calendar, you are welcome to start video meeting with me
+- If there's a hole in my calendar, you are welcome to start a video meeting with me

 ### Feedback

-- I highly value feedback as a fellow teammate and coworker, and will gladly offer it as best I can if desired!
-I truly think I learn and grow as a developer and a person through good, thoughtful feedback processes!
+I highly value feedback as a fellow teammate and coworker, and will gladly offer it as best I can if desired!
+I truly think I learn and grow as a developer, manager, and a person through good, thoughtful feedback processes!

 #### Receiving feedback